 This scenario illustrated here also applies if you use an RPKI publication server offered by a third party, such as a cloud provider.

-At this time, only Asia Pacific RIR APNIC and Brazilian NIR NIC.br offer a publication server for their members.
-Several other RIRs have this functionality on their roadmap.
+At this time, only Brazilian NIR NIC.br offer a publication server for their members.
+Several RIRs have this functionality on their roadmap.
 This means that in most cases, you will have to publish yourself.

-When you publish your certificate and ROAs yourself, you are faced with running a public service with all related responsibilities, such as uptime and DDoS protection.
+If you run Krill as a publication server, you will be faced with running a public service with all related responsibilities, such as uptime and DDoS protection.
 So, this option is not recommended if you don’t have a clear need to run your own server.

 The system requirements for Krill are quite minimal.
 The cryptographic operations that need to be performed by the Certificate Authority have a negligible performance and memory impact on any modern day machine.